Thursday, December 12, 2024

 Close to Death by Anthony Horowitz

 I downloaded book #5 soon after finishing #4.
 I was happy to hear it was the same narrator and that the author himself narrated a bit as well.
 The premise of this installment of Hawthorne and Horowitz is a bit different.
 This time Horowitz is writing about a crime that has already been committed instead of seeing it unfold in real time.
 His publisher wants another book and Hawthorne doesn't have a case he is working on so they decide to resurrect an old case.
-Hawthorne slowly give Horowitz information on the case so that he doesn't know the end from the beginning all at once.
+Hawthorne slowly gives Horowitz information on the case so that he doesn't know the end from the beginning all at once.

 I really enjoy these mysteries and my only complaint is that this was just published in 2024 and I will have to wait for the next one to be published!